Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Results

 To make the most out of multimodal data, an optimal fusion strategy is required.
 The optimal fusion strategy in modeling multimodal data depends on various factors such as the specific task requirements, the characteristics of the modalities involved (e.g., the number of modalities, their relationships, dimensionality, and sampling rates), the available computational resources, trade-offs between model complexity, interpretability, performance, and the ease of implementation \cite{ramachandram_deep_2017}.
 Additionally, the selection of an optimal fusion strategy should also consider the quality and reliability of each modality's data, as well as the level of correlation between the modalities \cite{wang_towards_2023}.
 By considering all these factors, the most effective fusion strategy can be determined for specific multimodal data modeling tasks.
 Overall, an optimal fusion strategy in modeling multimodal data involves integrating and combining multiple modalities in a way that maximizes the benefits of each modality while minimizing the biases and limitations inherent in individual modalities \cite{pawlowski_effective_2023}.

 In addressing the challenge of finding the optimal fusion strategy, the problem in the context of deep multimodal learning can be reduced to two central architectural design choices.
 The first choice relates to the level at which different modalities should be combined, which can be guided by considering the challenges and advantages of early, late, and intermediate fusion approaches.
 The second architectural design choice concerns which modalities to combine, as including all available modalities does not always enhance the performance of a machine learning algorithm \cite{ramachandram_deep_2017}.
-A total of 13 studies in our review identified finding the optimal fusion strategy as a challenge.
-For example, \citet{xu_mufasa_2021} tackled this challenge by extending the neural architecture search \cite{{yao1999evolving}, {real2019regularized}}, which was originally designed for unimodal data, to incorporate the joint optimization of fusion strategies and modality-specific architectures for multimodal data.
+Finding an optimal fusion strategy was identified as a challenge in 13 studies, primarily in oncology and neurology applications.
+This challenge was most commonly investigated in imaging--clinical and imaging--genomic settings (Figure~\ref{fig:fig4} and Table~\ref{tab:table2}).
+The most common approaches included attention mechanisms, transformer-based architectures, adaptive weighting, hierarchical fusion, latent representation learning, and correlation-based fusion methods (Table~\ref{tab:table1}).
+For example, \citet{xu_mufasa_2021} tackled this challenge by extending the neural architecture search \cite{yao1999evolving,real2019regularized}, which was originally designed for unimodal data, to incorporate the joint optimization of fusion strategies and modality-specific architectures for multimodal data.
 This extension allows for searching for unique architectures for distinct modalities and identifies the best strategies to fuse these architectures at the right representation level, and then they utilize state-of-the-art neural architecture search methods to explore and optimize fusion strategies for multimodal data.
 By jointly optimizing fusion strategies and modality-specific architectures, their approach aims to enhance prediction performance on EHR tasks while controlling for computation costs.